 AB-109 (2011), California’s realignment legislation, transferred physical custody of non-violent, non-serious, non-sexual felon offenders (N3s) to the counties.
 Each county received funding from the State, but few stipulations were attached to these monies, which in turn granted counties near-unbridled discretion in developing their own custodial and post-custodial strategies to decrease recidivism and improve the reentry success of N3s.
 Subsequently, many counties have moved toward community corrections models, which decrease county jail populations by providing more involved supervision to individuals upon their release.
 This decentralization has transformed the role of probation departments (PDs) from latent supervisors to active participants in the rehabilitation and transition of individuals on parole back into their communities.

-This research project is a collaboration between the Presley Center and the Riverside County Probation Department that evaluates the efficacy of the county’s Day Reporting Centers (DRCs) as an alternative to traditional custodial sentencing and as a mechanism for reducing recidivism rates.
+This research project is a collaboration between the Presley Center and the Riverside County Probation Department that evaluates the efficacy of the county’s Day Reporting Centers (DRCs) as an alternative to traditional custodial sentencing and as a way for reducing recidivism rates.
 DRCs are a community corrections program offered by probation departments that provide non-residential services to individuals upon reentry, including workforce development, substance abuse education, and cognitive behavioral therapy.
-The proposed research project uses a mixed methods design to evaluate the efficacy of DRCs in reducing recidivism and their economic impact on Southern California’s labor market as individuals attempt to re-enter the work force.
+The proposed project uses a mixed methods design to evaluate the efficacy of DRCs in reducing recidivism and identify the mechanisms that drive successful re-entry.

 This project’s motivating questions are three-fold: